mnm89/step-wizard/README.md

 ## Example Scenarios

-1. **Onboarding Flow**: Use `StepsWizard` to guide new users through a multi-step onboarding process.
+1. **Onboarding Flow**: Use `StepWizard` to guide new users through a multi-step onboarding process.
 2. **Survey**: Create an interactive survey or questionnaire with multiple steps.
 3. **Multi-Step Form**: Break down complex forms into manageable steps to improve user experience.